pjmagee/dota2-helper/README.md

 An objective timer tracker with audio notifications for Dota2.
 This application is designed to help players keep track of important in-game events such as stacking, power runes, bounty runes, and more.
 The application is designed to be used in conjunction with the Game State Integration feature of Dota2.

+## Features

+Check the [Dota 2 Helper website](https://pjmagee.github.io/dota2-helper/) for features, screenshots, and more information.

 ## Download